 Event risk refers to potential losses the Nomura Group may suffer through unpredictable events that cause large unexpected market price movements such as natural or man-made disasters, epidemics, acts of terrorism, military disputes or political instability, as well as adverse events specifically affecting the Nomura Group's business activities or counterparties.
-These events include not only significant events such as tensions between the United States and China since 2018 and ongoing geopolitical tensions in Asia overall, the COVID-19 pandemic in 2020, and the invasion of Ukraine by the Russian Federation in 2022, and the geopolitical tensions in the middle east but also more specifically the following types of events that could cause losses in the Nomura Group's trading and investment assets:
+These events include not only significant events such as the COVID-19 pandemic in 2020, and the invasion of Ukraine by the Russian Federation in 2022, and the geopolitical tensions in the Middle East but also more specifically the following types of events that could cause losses in the Nomura Group's trading and investment assets:

-- sudden and significant reductions in credit ratings with regard to financial instruments held by the Nomura Group's trading and investment businesses by major rating agencies; - sudden changes in trading, tax, accounting, regulatory requirements, laws and other related rules which may make the Nomura Group's trading strategy obsolete, less competitive or no longer viable; or

-• an unexpected failure in a corporate transaction in which the Nomura Group participates resulting in its not receiving the consideration the Nomura Group should have received, as well as bankruptcy, deliberate acts of fraud, and administrative penalty with respect to the issuers of its trading and investment assets.
+- sudden and significant reductions in credit ratings with regard to financial instruments held by the Nomura Group's trading and investment businesses by major rating agencies; - sudden changes in trading, tax, accounting, regulatory requirements, laws and other related rules which may make the Nomura Group's trading strategy obsolete, less competitive or no longer viable; or - an unexpected failure in a corporate transaction in which the Nomura Group participates resulting in its not receiving the consideration the Nomura Group should have received, as well as bankruptcy, deliberate acts of fraud, and administrative penalty with respect to the issuers of its trading and investment assets.